 This overbite and underbite means a croc’s jaw exposes both its top and bottom teeth, in a sort of ‘jagged’ formation.
 If you look closely, you will see five of its bottom teeth.

-Unlike a crocodile, the alligator’s jaw closes downwards and you can only see their top teeth.
+Unlike a crocodile, an alligator’s jaw closes downwards and you can only see their top teeth.
 Notches in their bottom jaw hide the bottom teeth when their mouth is shut.

 Of course, you do not want to get close enough to a croc or a gator to be able to see their teeth!